COMPANIES EXPLAINED

 3. Revenue Streams – How Tesla Makes Money

-b) Energy Generation and Storage (Around 10% of Revenue)
+b) Energy Generation and Storage (Approx. 10% of Total Revenue)

 4. Competitive Advantage & Strengths